Is A Louisiana Registered Agent Necessary For Your Business?

-A registered agent in Louisiana can be any resident of the state who is 18 years or older, a registered Louisiana domestic business entity or a foreign business entity authorized to do business in the state.
+A registered agent in Louisiana can be any resident of the state who is 18 years or older, a registered Louisiana domestic business entity, or a foreign business entity authorized transact business in the state.
 An entity may not be its own agent.

-The registered agent needs to have a physical address (often referred to as a registered office or principal office) in the state of Louisiana.
-This can be your home address, the address of an accountant or attorney, the address of the business, or a registered agent service.
-Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable, since someone has to be available to sign for documents.
+The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Louisiana.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or a professional registered agent service.
+Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign to receive a legal notice.

-Provided one of the members or officers live in Louisiana, it is often more convenient and less expensive to act as your own agent rather than hiring a service.
-While this is the route many businesses take, there are a few reasons to consider hiring a service.
+Provided one of the members or officers lives in Louisiana, it is less expensive to act as your own agent rather than hiring a service.
+While this is the route many businesses take, there are a few reasons when hiring a registered agent service makes sense.

 Privacy – The address of the registered agent becomes public record and is available for anybody to see.
-This can be especially concerning if someone is doing business on the side and they don’t want their employer knowing about the business.
+This can be especially concerning if someone is doing business on the side, and they don’t want their employer to know about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
-This could mean employees, customers or even neighbors witnessing the event.
-There is always the remote possibility a vindictive litigant or upset customer showing up at your house.
+This could mean employees, customers, or even neighbors witnessing the event.
+There is also the remote possibility of a vindictive litigant or upset customer showing up at your house.

-- Availability – Louisiana requires the registered agent be available at the principal address during normal business hours.
+Availability – Louisiana requires the registered agent to be available at the principal address during regular business hours.
 The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.